+Pregnancy Exposure Registry

-Antiretroviral Pregnancy Registry: To monitor maternal-fetal outcomes of pregnant women exposed to REYATAZ, an Antiretroviral Pregnancy Registry has been established.
-Physicians are encouraged to register patients by calling 1-800-258-4263.
+There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to REYATAZ during pregnancy.
+Healthcare providers are encouraged to register patients by calling the Antiretroviral Pregnancy Registry (APR) at 1-800-258-4263.

 Risk Summary